 Earn While You Learn

-The ARNG offers an extensive collection of intelligence-related positions.
+More than any other branch of service, the Army National Guard offers a wide range of intelligence-related positions.
 Instead of paying to learn these skills, get paid to learn.
 In the Army National Guard, you will learn these valuable job skills while earning a regular paycheck and qualifying for tuition assistance.

 Job training for Human Intelligence Collection Technicians consists of 10 weeks of Basic Training, where you’ll learn basic Soldiering skills, 6 to 18 months of language training to learn a foreign language, and 15 weeks of Advanced Individual Training (AIT).
 During AIT, you’ll learn in the classroom and also gain experience in the field.
 Completion of your initial entry training in the Army National Guard can also lead to additional college credit.